Skip to Main Content

 Woman boarding city bus

-Brazil is known for the stereotype of the tanned beach-ready body, but the reality is that more than half of the population is overweight.
 Brazil is amongst the countries leading the world in successfully making policy changes to accommodate different body shapes.
+Read Fatphobia: The Brazil women fighting prejudices.

 Three bald women smiling